 Before submitting an application, why not head to our advice and resources hub, where you will find useful guidance and tools for project planning, reporting and impact evaluation tools, as well as advice on applying for funding, publicising your project and much more.

 To apply for a grant under the Hope Beyond programme, you will need to complete this online application form.
 It is a good idea to have a read through the questions before registering to complete the online form to ensure you have all of the information required.
 You can read through the questions here.
-If you have any questions about the programme take a look at our FAQ's.
+As part of the application process you will also need to upload a project budget.
+Please download either the Microsoft Excel project budget template (which automatically calculates totals), OR the Microsoft Word project budget template (no automatic totalling) from the Downloads area on this page onto your computer, complete it, and then upload it at the appropriate stage of the application process.
+If you have any questions about the programme, please take a look at our FAQ's.